Jammyzx1/2D-clustering-euclid-dist/README.md

 As input the script expects a csv file of three columns and an undetermined number of rows.
 Column 1 should be a label, column 2 the first coordinate and column 3 the second coordinate.

 This script is currently limited to producing an even number of clusters.
-A single file is output "Grouped.csv", which lists to groups.

 The algorithm is as follows: